Tadukoo/TadukooBibleBukkit/README.md

 	  * [ translation ] defaults to whatever is set in the config.yml.
    * Note: [ part # ] is not the chapter #.
    * ? will tell you what is in that book.

+/bible givebook < player > [ book ] [ part # ] [ translation ]
+   * Alias: bookgive, biblegive, and givebible.
+   * Gives a book to a player instead of yourself.
+   * Requires the permission: TadukooBible.givebook

 Permissions
 -----------